Estimated reading time: 24 minutes

-Whether it be your credit card, mortgage, rent or any other loans you MUST make the minimum payment required.
+Whether it be your credit card, mortgage, rent, or any other loan, you must make the minimum payment required.

-Not paying your rent will get you evicted and possibly living homeless until you can find emergency shelter.
+Not paying your rent will get you evicted and possibly homeless until you can find emergency shelter.

-What is Financial Hardship?
+What Is Financial Hardship?

 You know you’ve reached financial hardship when there’s nowhere else to turn.